stefanes/cloudflared/README.md

 # Home Assistant

 If using this with Home Assistant you need to do one more thing.
-Since Home Assistant blocks requests from unknown proxies/reverse proxies, you need to tell your instance to [trust your host network](https://www.home-assistant.io/integrations/http/#trusted_proxies) by adding this to your `configuration.yaml`:
+Since Home Assistant blocks requests from unknown proxies/reverse proxies, you need to tell your instance to [trust your local network](https://www.home-assistant.io/integrations/http/#trusted_proxies) by adding something like this to your `configuration.yaml`:

 ```yaml
 http: